Andrea Weiss (rabbi): Rabbi, academic and author

+In 2016–17, and again in 2020–21, Weiss initiated and led the nonpartisan interfaith American Values, Religious Voices campaign, involving the writing of 100 350-word letters by faith leaders directed to political leaders in the United States.
+These letters collectively have been published in two books.
 The Center for American Progress named Weiss as a faith leader to watch in 2018 because of her efforts to highlight the voices of a diverse set of religious scholars.

 The 2022 art exhibit “Holy Sparks”, shown among other places at the Dr. Bernard Heller Museum, featured art about twenty-four female rabbis who were firsts in some way; Debbie Teicholz Guedalia created the artwork about Weiss that was in that exhibit.